Executive Action: JFK Witness Deaths and the London Times Actuary

 – Johnny Roselli, a powerful Mafia figure, was found in a drum off the coast of Miami.
 He told investigative reporter Jack Anderson that Ruby was ordered to silence Oswald and testified before the Senate.

 The reference Who’s Who in the JFK Assassination by Michael Benson, presents vital information on each of more than 1,400 individuals (from suspects to witnesses to investigators) related in any way to the murder of President John F. Kennedy on November 22, 1963.
 Based on years of research, it uses a wealth of data sources and a detailed analysis of the Warren Commission’s twenty-six volumes.
 The volume includes entries on virtually all suspects, victims, witnesses, law enforcement officials and investigators involved in the assassination.
+Ninety-five of the 1400 witnesses in Who’s Who are included in the JFKCalc spreadsheet/database.
+But witnesses not included in Who’s Who are also very relevant.

 In Crossfire assassination researcher Jim Marrs lists 103 individuals related to the assassination who died mysteriously from 1963-1978.
 Lee Harvey Oswald is not on the list but should be.